Implicit Counterfactual Data Augmentation for Robust Learning: Experiments

+\textbf{Settings.} To verify that ICDA has a good augmentation effect, it is compared with a number of advanced methods ranging from robust loss functions (i.e., Large Margin~\cite{r89}, Dsitrub Label~\cite{r90}, Focal loss~\cite{r43}, Center loss~\cite{r91}, and Lq loss~\cite{r92}) to explicit (i.e., WGAN~\cite{r93}, CGAN~\cite{r94}, ACGAN~\cite{r95}, and infoGAN~\cite{r96}) and implicit (i.e., ISDA~\cite{r8}, RISDA~\cite{r79}, and SGIDA~\cite{wang2024smooth}) augmentation methods on standard CIFAR data.
+ResNet-110 and WRN-28-10 models are utilized.
 Regarding the hyperparameter settings, the initial learning rate and the batch size are set to $0.1$ and $128$, respectively.
 For ResNet, standard SGD with the momentum of $0.9$ and a weight decay of $1\!\times\!10^{-4}$ is utilized.
 For Wide ResNet, standard SGD with the momentum of $0.9$ and a weight decay of $5\!\times\!10^{-4}$ is utilized.
-The learning rate is decayed by $0.1$ at the 120-th and 160-th epochs.
+The learning rate is decayed by $0.1$ at the 120th and 160th epochs.

-\textbf{Results.} The results of ResNet-110 and WRN-28-10 are reported in Table~\ref{table9}.
-ICDA achieves the best performance compared with the other explicit and implicit augmentation approaches.
+\textbf{Results.} The results are reported in Table~\ref{table9}.
+ICDA achieves the best performance compared with other explicit and implicit augmentation approaches.
 Moreover, GAN-based methods perform poorly on CIFAR100 due to a limited training size.
-Additionally, these methods impose excess calculations and decrease training efficiency.
-Although ISDA affords lower error and is more efficient than GAN-based schemes, it can not surpass ICDA as it assists the models to break spurious correlations among the classes.
+Additionally, these methods impose excessive calculations and decrease training efficiency.
+Although ISDA affords lower error and is more efficient than GAN-based schemes, it can not surpass ICDA, as ICDA assists the models in breaking spurious correlations of models.